Roll20/roll20-character-sheets/DnD_5e/ReadMe.md

 ### Changelog

+* Bugfix and feature refresh - 15th November 2014
+Tweaked the way the global bonus fields are used so the sheet wont break if people enter "+2" instead of just "2" in them.
+Added support in the inventory section to allow players to indicate what pieces or inventory are actually carried so that it is included or excluded for the purposes of encumberance tracking.
+Added support for the Draconic Resilience feature available in the Sorcerer Draconic Bloodline subclass.

 * Minor update - 10th September 2014
 FIxed bugs with the NPC animal handling and intimidation rolls.
 Changed the labelling of Armoured AC value that is displayed above the armour table and in the core stats section following questions on the roll20 forum and the realisation that it was probably poorly labelled before.